eva4s/eva4s/src.scala.md

 ## Fitness

-The fitness of an individual, in biology, describes its ability to both survive and reproduce.
-In the context of evolutionary algorithms it serves as a value describing how *optimal* a candidate solution is for solving a given problem.
-It is used by both [environmental selection][] to decide who survives and [parental selection][] to decide who mates.
+In biology, the fitness of an individual, describes its ability to both survive and reproduce.
+In the context of evolutionary algorithms the fitness value tells us how *optimal* a given candidate solution is for solving a given problem.
+Fitness is used by both [environmental selection][] to decide who survives and [parental selection][] to decide who mates.

 The **Fitness** interface is used to calculate the fitness of genomes.